abduseK/pello_world/README.md

-Pello is designed mainly for Addis Ababa University Computer Science students, which contains
+Pello is designed mainly for Addis Ababa University Computer Science and Software Engineering students, which contains

       - modules from all years
       - project samples
       - assignment and exam papers
       - worksheets
       - additional technology related books

-It has mainly two sections, the home screen which is shown when the app is launch, the main page section which consists of modules, project samples and other features.
+The resources will be provided for free until the the whole platform is completed.
+In the future, the platform will have:

+      - paid tutorial videos
+      - paid excercise and worksheets
+      - paid sample projects and project consult service
+      - tutor services as needed

 It helps students by giving them important modules, lecturer notes and making them ready for the exams.
-The modules are officially approved by the teachers and the department.
+The modules are officially approved by the teachers and the departments.

-All resources that used by the application are valid and legal.
+All resources that we use for the platform will be valid and legal.

 ## How to run the programm